juji-io/editscript/README.md

 ![Diff time benchmark](diff-time-bench.png)
 ![Diff size benchmark](diff-size-bench.png)

-[deep-diff2](https://github.com/lambdaisland/deep-diff2) applies Wu 1990 algorithm by first converting trees into linear structures.
+[deep-diff2](https://github.com/lambdaisland/deep-diff2) applies Wu et al. 1990 [3] algorithm by first converting trees into linear structures.
 It is only faster than A\* algorithm of Editscript.
 Its results are the largest in size.
 Although unable to achieve optimal tree diffing with this approach, it has some interesting use, e.g. visualization.
 So if you want to visualize the differences, use deep-diff2.
 This library does not do patch.

 [clojure.data/diff](https://clojuredocs.org/clojure.data/diff) and [differ](https://github.com/Skinney/differ) are similar to the quick algorithm of Editscript, in that they all do a naive walk-through of the data, so the generated diff is not going to be optimal.